 - The use shall not generate additional pedestrian or vehicular traffic beyond that normal to the neighbourhood in which it is located.

-- No equipment or process shall be used in a home occupation which creates excessive noise, vibration, glare, fumes, or odour detrimental to the health, safety, and general welfare of persons residing in the neighbourhood.
+- No equipment or process shall be used in a home occupation that creates excessive noise, vibration, glare, fumes, or odour detrimental to the health, safety, and general welfare of persons residing in the neighbourhood.

 - Where instruction is carried on, no more than six pupils are in attendance at any one time.